Global Youth Institute

 Des Moines, Iowa, October 17 to 20, 2018

 Every year, Agriculture in the Classroom-Manitoba (AITC-M) and 4-H Manitoba (4-H MB) send two high school students with an interest in global food security and agriculture to represent Manitoba at the Global Youth Institute in Des Moines, Iowa in October.
 The selected students and their teacher/mentor representatives receive airfare, accommodation and all GYI conference expenses paid for the four-day event.

 The GYI gives high school students and their teachers/mentors the opportunity to

 - Explore the issues, current research and opportunities to make a difference in the world

 - Connect with other student leaders to share ideas, identify solutions and build lasting friendships

 - Interact with global leaders, innovators and entrepreneurs working to end hunger and poverty and improve food security around the world.

 How to apply:

-Students must apply by completing the registration form (applications will be accepted Spring 2018).
-AITC-M will then interview applicants and select two students who will represent Manitoba at the GYI.
-Both students are required to research a global issue and write a five-page paper under the supervision of their teacher/mentor and submit the paper to the World Food Prize Foundation.
+Apply by completing the registration form below (make sure to email your resume and writing sample) by March 2nd.
+AITC-M and 4-H MB will then interview applicants and select two students to represent Manitoba at the GYI.
+Both students are required to research a global issue and write a five-page paper under the supervision of their teacher/mentor and submit the paper to the World Food Prize Foundation by July 2nd.